ideascube/ansiblecube/DOC/automation.md

 # How to automate deployment

-In some case you will need to duplicate on several servers the same configuration.
+You may have to duplicate on several servers the same configuration.

-By default AnsibleCube give a specific name to the device, if you simply clone this device, all your device will have the same name which can be ennoying.
+By default AnsibleCube give a specific name to the device, if you simply clone this device, all your devices will have the same name which can be annoying.

 The workaround is to rename each cloned device.
 To do so, you can login on each device and launch :